xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

 1. **Q011 (Navier–Stokes smoothness in 4 dimensions)**

    * Reused: `FourManifold_Descriptor`.
-   * Transfer: Navier–Stokes equations are defined on smooth 4 manifolds; descriptor can carry the background geometry before PDE data are added.
+   * Transfer: Navier–Stokes equations are defined on smooth 4 manifolds; the descriptor can carry the background geometry before PDE data are added.

 2. **Q012 (Yang–Mills existence and mass gap)**